 Starleaf will allow anyone with a bham.ac.uk address to make video conference connection with room-based systems (codecs), other Starleaf desktop and mobile users, and other video connection platforms such as Skype for Business and Bluejeans.
 Anybody with a bham.ac.uk email address can use Starleaf - the only condition is that you must be able to install software on your device.
 Your device can be PC, Mac, iOS or Android phone or tablet.
+Streaming a meeting to up to 500 viewers is possible.

 Once installed you can connect with others in many ways, even people with no video-calling software, by requesting the app send them a mail with the correct download link.